 A high-level business requirements document analyzes current pain points and possible business solutions.
 It does not cover CRM product features per se.
 This document is usually derived from stakeholder and end-user interviews.
 The document can include problem/solution pairings and current state/desired future state pairings.

-The business requirements document should ideally have an associated slide deck that can be used in a workshop to present and validate findings.
+Ideally, the business requirements document should have an associated slide deck that can be used in a workshop to present and validate findings.

 While business requirements are generally documented by someone who is a business analyst, some CRM experience can be helpful for the interview process and the assembling of interview information.

 A general knowledge of what other companies have done to solve business issues and what’s realistic to expect from a CRM solution can help define business requirements.

 3. Non-Functional Requirements